 Este artículo forma parte de la serie “Tentativa de Agotamiento”, comisariada por Hidden Architecture, donde exploramos la práctica de una crítica arquitectónica ausente de retórica y fundamentada sobre todo en la experiencia física de la propia obra.

-Since we set off half an hour ago, we have not come across a single vehicle.
-The road looks like a clean cut in the territory, an infinite and empty line similar to the one left by a ship struggling to navigate a frozen sea before capsizing, before seeing its efforts wasted in a futile task.
-Fortunately this will not be our case.
-To the left and right the landscape unfolds an indiscernible range of ochre, brown and yellow tones.
-Soil, trees, plants and abandoned buildings seem to merge into a folded surface of hypnotic continuity.
-Only the many birds that take flight here and there are points of rupture in this static harmony.
+On the move for half an hour, we have not yet come across any vehicles.
+The road looks like a clean cut in the territory, an infinite and empty line similar to that left by a ship struggling to navigate a frozen sea before capsizing.
+To the left and right, the landscape displays an indiscernible range of ochre, brown and yellow tones.
+Earth, trees, plants and abandoned buildings merge into a folded surface of hypnotic continuity.
+Only the many birds that take flight here and there interrupt this static harmony.
 The watercourses that run through this territory have dug furrows and crevices that the vegetation has been quick to colonise.
-Sometimes only the treetops, now bare in winter and with branches still frozen and glistening with frost and dew, are visible from a distance.
-The road has led us up a steep ascent to the top of a plateau whose boundaries are not discernible, its only limit seems to be drawn by the sky.
+Sometimes only the treetops, now bare in winter and with branches still glistening with frost and dew, are visible from a distance.
+The road rises us to the top of a plateau whose boundaries are not discernible; its only limit seems to be drawn by the sky.
 As we wind through a narrow canyon, close to our destination, huge, coal-dark vultures take flight as we pass.
 High above, we discover their shelters in countless hollows that water must have left in the limestone rock thousands of years ago.
-Stopped in their cursed dance of the dead, hundreds of vultures seem to control our passage through their domain.
-Their funereal presence makes me think that inhabiting a land like this must be almost an act of violence.
+Their cursed dance of the dead halted, hundreds of eyes monitor our progress through their domain.
+Their funereal presence makes me imagine inhabiting this land as an act of violence.

-Desde que nos pusimos en marcha hace media hora no nos hemos cruzado con ningún vehículo.
-La carretera parece un corte limpio en el territorio, un trazo infinito y vacío similar al dejado por un barco que lucha por navegar un mar congelado antes de zozobrar, de ver desperdiciado su esfuerzo en una fútil tarea.
-Afortunadamente no será nuestro caso.
-A izquierda y derecha el paisaje despliega una gama indiscernible de tonos ocres, marrones y amarillos.
-Tierra, árboles, plantas y construcciones abandonadas parecen fundirse en una superficie plegada de una continuidad hipnótica.
-Solo las múltiples aves que aquí y allá alzan el vuelo suponen puntos de ruptura en esta armonía estática.
-Los cursos de agua que recorren este territorio han excavado surcos y grietas que la vegetación se apresuró en colonizar.
-En ocasiones sólo las copas de los arboles, ahora desnudas en invierno y con las ramas aun congeladas y brillantes de escarcha y rocío, son visibles desde una cierta distancia.
-La carretera nos ha conducido por un ascenso empinado hasta colocarnos en lo alto de una meseta cuyos confines no se adivinan, su único limite parece dibujado por el cielo.
+En marcha desde hace media hora, todavía no nos hemos cruzado con ningún vehículo.
+La carretera parece un corte limpio en el territorio, un trazo infinito y vacío similar al dejado por un barco que lucha por navegar un mar congelado antes de zozobrar.
+A izquierda y derecha, el paisaje despliega una gama indiscernible de tonos ocres, marrones y amarillos.
+Tierra, árboles, plantas y construcciones abandonadas se funden en una superficie plegada de continuidad hipnótica.
+Solo las múltiples aves que aquí y allá alzan el vuelo interrumpen esta armonía estática.
+Los cursos de agua que recorren este territorio han excavado surcos y grietas que la vegetación se apresuró a colonizar.
+En ocasiones solo las copas de los árboles, ahora desnudas en invierno y con las ramas aún brillantes de escarcha y rocío, son visibles desde una cierta distancia.
+La carretera nos eleva hasta colocarnos en lo alto de una meseta cuyos confines no se adivinan; su único límite parece dibujado por el cielo.
 Al serpentear por un angosto cañón, ya cerca de nuestro destino, unos buitres enormes y oscuros como el carbón alzan el vuelo a nuestro paso.
-En las alturas, descubrimos sus refugios en innumerables oquedades que el agua debió dejar en la roca caliza miles de años atrás.
-Detenido su maldito baile de muertos, cientos de buitres parecen controlar nuestro paso por sus dominios.
-Su fúnebre presencia me hace pensar que habitar una tierra como esta debe de ser casi un acto de violencia.
+En lo alto, descubrimos sus refugios en innumerables oquedades que el agua debió de dejar en la roca caliza miles de años atrás.
+Detenido su maldito baile de muertos, cientos de ojos controlan nuestro avance por sus dominios.
+Su fúnebre presencia me hace imaginar habitar esta tierra como un acto de violencia.

 Landscape and Territory.
 Image via Google Maps